voorhoede/code-class-advanced-web-components/README.md

 ## 📖 Introduction

-This repository contains the code for the Advanced Web Components code class.
+This repository contains the code for the Web Components: Beyond the Basics workshop.
 In this workshop, we'll explore three key aspects of building robust web components: state management, component communication, and state synchronization.
 Rather than just covering the basics, we'll dive deeper into the challenges you'll face when building reusable, maintainable component systems.

 We'll use a timer component as our case study, progressively enhancing it through three stages to demonstrate different approaches to component architecture.